jbhopkins/bioxtasraw/docs/source/tutorial/introduction.rst

 *   Find |Rg| and I(0) by Guinier analysis
 *   Find molecular weight by six different methods
 *   Do Kratky analysis and dimensionless Kratky analysis
-*   Test the similarity of scattering profiles
+*   Compare scattering profiles using residuals, ratios, and statistical tests
 *   Load and process SEC-SAXS data
 *   Carry out singular value decomposition (SVD) and evolving factor analysis (EFA) to evaluate and deconvolve SEC-SAXS data